nishant-ai/SafeScape/README.md

 Many struggle to find accurate crime data when deciding where to live or set up a business, which can lead to risky choices.
 Safescape.biz steps in, providing clear crime statistics and a way for the community to flag high-crime areas.
 This helps users make safer, well-informed decisions about their locations.

+It can be used by anyone, whether they are looking for Business solutions or simply seeking safe spots for travel and living.

 ### Team

 Safescape.biz was created by Team Zero at HackCBS, featuring the collaborative efforts of: